History of the Saint James routes and present use

 From all over Europe, pilgrims uprooted themselves to walk to Compostella, and often, if able home again.
 Pilgrims without means were lodged for nothing, while the rich made large donations to the churches and hospitals.
 It is said that during the 12th to 15th centuries, as many as several thousand persons per day (one-quarter to one-half million persons per year) undertook pilgrimages to Compostela.
 This astonishing number (given that approximately 50 million people lived in Europe in 1300) is, in my opinion, credible, considering the capacities of the cathedrals and churches built along the various routes to welcome them.

-Pilgrims coming from countries other than Portugal or Spain followed four ancient pilgrims routes across France toward Compostela : the Route of Paris, the Route of Vézelay, the Route of Le Puy (Via Podiensis), and the Route of Arles.
+Pilgrims coming from the followed four ancient pilgrims routes across France toward Compostela : the Route of Paris, the Route of Vézelay, the Route of Le Puy (Via Podiensis), and the Route of Arles.
 All along the pilgrimge routes, cathedrals, churches, monasteries, hospitals and chapels—founded by religious orders and backed by rich patrons— contained exquisite and unusual artistic creations.
 Given the basic life of most people in the middle ages, these edifices were not only for worship and acquiring grace, but were for viewing the art and the architectural masterpieces of the day.
 We can analogize the religious pilgrimages of a millennium ago, in part, to today’s “pilgrimages” of tourists—to see landscapes, cathedrals, art museums, palaces, and modern architecture .

 The Way of Saint James today: